-Overseen by the federal Bureau of Ocean Energy Management (BOEM), the process begins by selecting specific areas off our coast for development.
-BOEM then leases those areas to developers through an auction that can provide benefits to local communities and workers.
-They then conduct a rigorous federal and state review process of siting and permitting before projects can be built.
+The federal Bureau of Ocean Energy Management (BOEM) selects specific areas off our coast for development, leasing those areas to developers through an auction that can provide benefits to local communities and workers.
+Then a rigorous federal and state review process of siting and permitting is started before projects can be built.